RodrigoMattosoSilveira/rmsrc/README.md

 # Migration
 Carlos recommends using these files as follows:
-* Copy `$PATH` statements to `~/.zshenv`;
+* Copy all exported variables that should be available to other programs, as for example, $PATH to `~/.zshenv`;
-* Copy your alias, functions, key bidings, and others to `~/.zshrc`;
+* Copy your alias, functions, key bindings, and others to `~/.zshrc`;

 # Strategy
 I'll not migrate all my `bash stuff` at once.
-Instead, I'll do the minimum necessary to build and operationalize Carlos' recommendation; then, I'll migrate my `bash stuff` on a as necessary basis.
+Instead, I'll do the minimum necessary to build and operationalize Carlos' recommendations on my `zsh` system; then, I'll migrate my `bash stuff` on a as necessary basis.